 Parking Cover | 39 | 32 |

-The impact of hardscape such as roads, sidewalks, courtyards, and parking lots is an important element in earning the Heat Island reduction credit.
-Table 2 shows the requirements for hardscape and shade providing architectural devices and structures.
-In LEED version 4, paving materials require documentation for Solar Reflectance only, not the SRI asked for in LEED 2009.
+The impact of hardscapes such as roads, sidewalks, courtyards, and parking lots is an important element in earning the Heat Island reduction credit.
+Table 2 shows the requirements for hardscape and shade-providing architectural devices and structures.
+In LEED version 4, paving materials require documentation for Solar Reflectance only, not the full SRI previously asked for in LEED 2009.